For the Love of Dogs

 I pointed.
 “That’s Abby,” I said.

 And so it goes.
 Abby is bunking with us for twelve days.
-She stands outside Alex’s office door waiting for him, tail wagging.
+She stands outside his office door waiting for him, tail wagging.
 She follows me from room to room.
 She happily goes for walks with either of us or accepts a dog biscuit from either outstretched palm.
 Her adoration knows no bounds.
 When Abby’s around it’s impossible not to smile.

 She still catches the ball, wrestles it to the ground, and chews it until it squeaks.
 She chases her tail, spinning around and around in the living room once the ball rolls under the couch.
 She stares at our cat Marlowe and when he arches his back and hisses, she quickly retreats to another room.
 Abby has the Buddhist concept of non-resistance down.